Ringworm in dogs and cats

 Ringworm is highly contagious to humans, with children, the elderly and anyone with a compromised immune system or skin sensitivity being particularly susceptible to infection.
 However, contact with ringworm fungus does not always result in an infection.
 The extent of environmental contamination is an important factor, as is the age and health of the exposed person or animal.
 Healthy adults are usually resistant unless they have a scratch or other break in the skin.

-Symptoms of ringworm in dogs and cats – and humans!
+What does ringworm look like – symptoms of ringworm in dogs and cats – and humans!

 Symptoms of ringworm in dogs